OEM vs. ODM Medical Devices: Key Differences & How to Choose

 Design Control Complete control-you own the design and can modify it at any time.
 Limited customization-you work within the ODM’s existing platform.

-Regulatory Responsibility You are the legal manufacturer—responsible for 510(k), MDR, MAUDE reporting, and facility registration with FDA and Health Canada.
+Regulatory Responsibility You are the legal manufacturer-responsible for 510(k), MDR, MAUDE reporting, facility registration with FDA and Health Canada, plus PMS and CAPA.
 The ODM provides the master file; you are the “label manufacturer” under Health Canada’s Guidance Document – Private Label Medical Devices, responsible for establishment registration and labeling compliance.
+The ODM manages the medical device quality management system.

-Upfront Investment High—requires infrastructure (cleanrooms, QA labs), prototyping, and regulatory filing fees that can exceed $500,000 for a Class II device.
-Low to moderate—no need to build manufacturing infrastructure; fees are limited to customization and regulatory submission (often under $100,000).
+Upfront Investment High-requires infrastructure (cleanrooms, QA labs), prototyping, and regulatory filing fees that can exceed $500,000 for a Class II device.
+Includes MARKET SIZE assessment and Forecast validation.
+Low to moderate-no need to build manufacturing infrastructure; fees are limited to customization and regulatory submission (often under $100,000).

 Time to Market Long-typically 24–36 months from concept to commercial launch.
 Short-often 6–12 months if the ODM has a pre-approved design platform.

 Best For Established companies with proprietary medical device technology and in-house regulatory teams.
+Suitable for medical robotics companies and big medical equipment companies.
 Startups, distributors, and companies expanding product lines quickly with limited capital.
+Ideal for first aid kit supplies and emergency medical kit categories.

 flowchart TD